 Universities Try to Attract More Women to Computer Science

 Georgia Tech computer science major Marguerite Murrell "counts the girls" in her classrooms.
-She counts it as a "win" if fewer than ten girls are in a class, according to a story on TechRepublic
+She counts it as a "win" if fewer than 10 girls are in a class, according to a story on TechRepublic

-Industry leaders such as Apple CEO Tim Cook say the nation's tech industry needs to solve its gender imbalance, or the United States will lose the lead in tech.
+Industry leaders such as Apple CEO Tim Cook said the nation's tech industry needs to solve its gender imbalance, or the United States will lose the lead in tech.
 How can they reverse the trend that shows women earn only 18% of computer science bachelor's degrees?

 Universities like Georgia Tech, Carnegie Mellon, MIT, Harvard, and Stanford try to attract more women to computer science programs with introductory courses that don't require a lot of prior knowledge.
 Men often get the jump on them anyhow, as they can skip the introductory courses.

 High profile sexual harassment cases at companies such as Uber don't help attract women, either.